nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 In all of these cases `package-support.json` (or your alternative filename) should be included in your `files` array, or `.npmignore` configured to avoid excluding it.

-The rational for deliverying the canonical version of the support info through a file within a repository (and ideally the package's repository) is that it maximizes the likelihood that every published package contains a copy of the support information that was current at the time of the publish.
+The rationale for deliverying the canonical version of the support info through a file within a repository (and ideally the package's repository) is that it maximizes the likelihood that every published package contains a copy of the support information that was current at the time of the publish.
 Further, it does this in the most common cases without